compsocialscience/summer-institute/2026/melbourne/schedule.md

     <a href="https://www.admscentre.org.au/indigo-holcombe-james/" target="_blank" rel="noopener noreferrer">Indigo Holcombe-James</a>
     <!-- <a href="https://www.linkedin.com/in/andrew-mcmahon-95461742/" target="_blank" rel="noopener noreferrer">Andrew McMahon</a> -->
   </p>
   <p class="session-desc">Laura Gartry and Ariel Kuperman discuss how newsrooms can collaborate with data scientists and AI specialists to develop responsible, editorially grounded uses of AI.
-Drawing on applied experience, the session explores practical collaboration models that align technical capability with journalistic goals, and the challenge for public-service media of balancing (mis)trust in AI with the principles of trust and accuracy that are fundamental to good journalism, using localised news as an illustrative context.</p>
+Drawing on applied experience, the session explores practical collaboration models that align technical capability with journalistic goals, and the challenge for public-service media of balancing (mis)trust in AI with the principles of trust and accuracy that are fundamental to good journalism, using localised news as an illustrative context.
+Drawing on her experience as Head of Research at ACMI—Australia's national museum of screen culture, Indigo Holcombe-James reflects on how qualitative research is conducted in a cultural context.
+Working primarily through ethnographic methods mixed with statistics, she discusses the boundary between academic methods and applied, audience-centred practice.</p>
 </div>

 <div class="break-block"><strong>12:30–13:30</strong> &nbsp; Lunch</div>